 This is a list of best buy-and-hold stocks that meet certain criteria for growth and quality.
-These criteria have a tendency to produce stocks that outperform the broader market over the long run.
-The idea is to buy and hold the stocks as long as they continue to exhibit the long-term hold criteria.
+These criteria tend to produce stocks that outperform the broader market over the long run.
+The idea is to buy and hold some of the liked stocks from the list as long as they continue to exhibit the long-term hold criteria.

 This list is updated every few months, although the stocks on it don’t change very often.